 People often seek out a yoga therapist as a last resort, because they are desperate and have tried the ‘usual routes’ to recover good health.
 Mostly, clients arrive with physical, mental, emotional tension and pain of some kind.

 So powerful in fact, that I was inspired to train yoga teachers and health professionals to take yoga therapy out into the world.
-I am blown away with the current pioneering trainees, their dedication, trust in the process and passion for growth and change as they discover the magic of yoga therapy training, and it's repercussions in healing physical, mental, emotional and spiritual wounds on this planet.
+I am blown away with our trainees, their dedication, trust in the process and passion for their own growth and change as they re-discover Self, gather gems and tools, and the fundamental importance of healing physical, mental, emotional and spiritual wounds in community and on this planet.

 What courses are on offer with Yoga United Education?

 Our 60 hour foundation Essentials course is quality assured by the British Wheel of Yoga (BWY) and introduces the essence of yoga therapy tools, ways to self-care, skills on listening, collaboration and co-creation, trauma-informed language, anatomy and physiology, common conditions like anxiety, depression, back pain.
-As the focus is on our own self-healing, this can be a stand alone foundation course for those who wish to receive yoga therapy, try out new ways of being within a close-knit group of peers, and also as the first of 10 modules that make up our flagship professional Yoga Therapy training (550hrs) with an option for a Children's track in collaboration with the Special Yoga Foundation.
+As the focus is on our own self-healing, this can be a stand alone foundation course for yoga teachers, for those who wish to receive yoga therapy, try out new ways of being within a close-knit group of peers, and also as the first of 10 modules that make up our flagship professional Yoga Therapy diploma training (550hrs).

-Judy Hirsh Sampath, that's me! is the yoga therapy course leader, with tutors in their specialist fields like Antonia Boyle's NLP revelations, Beverley Nolan's somatic anatomy, Mary Mackie's yoga therapy focused body systems, Jyoti Jo Manuel's heart-focused practices, James Boag's stories from the yoga texts, Uma Dinsmore Tuli's feminist wisdom and yoga nidra expertise, and Michael Lee's Phoenix Rising yoga therapy essentials.
+Judy Hirsh Sampath, that's me! is the yoga therapy course leader, with tutors in their specialist fields like Antonia Boyle's NLP revelations, Beverley Nolan's somatic anatomy, Mary Mackie's yoga therapy focused body systems, Sylviane Gianina's endlessly fascinating take on Patanjali's sutras, Uma Dinsmore Tuli's cyclical wisdom and shake, and yoga nidra expertise, Tarik Dervish on Ayurveda, and Michael Lee's Phoenix Rising yoga therapy essentials.

 You don’t have to be a yoga teacher to be tune into your wise self for personal and/or professional development.